Weekly Information about Bright Comets (2025 Dec. 20: North)

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)

-Now it is 14.8 mag (Sept.
-27, Ken-ichi Kadota).
-It stays 15 mag for a while.
-In the Northern Hemisphere, it will be unobservable in November.
-But it will be observable again in December.
-In the Southern Hemisphere, it is not observable now, but it will appear in January.
+It was observed at 12-13 mag for a long time in 2024.
+Now it is 15.8 mag (Dec.
+10, Ken-ichi Kadota).
+Fading slowly.
+In the Northern Hemisphere, it will be getting lower gradually.
+But it will be getting higher again after March.
+In the Southern Hemisphere, it is not observable now, but it will appear in April.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)